-The bill aims to enhance protections for applicants and employees under the Washington Fair Chance Act by amending existing definitions and prohibitions related to criminal records in employment contexts.
-Key insertions include expanded definitions of "adult conviction record," "arrest record," and "juvenile conviction record," which clarify the types of criminal history that employers must consider.
-Additionally, the bill introduces the concept of "legitimate business reason," which outlines the criteria an employer must evaluate before taking adverse employment actions based on an applicant's criminal record.
-It also specifies that employers cannot inquire about criminal records until after a conditional offer of employment is made.
+The proposed bill aims to enhance protections for applicants and employees under the Washington Fair Chance Act by amending existing definitions and regulations related to criminal records in employment contexts.
+Key definitions are expanded to include terms such as "adult conviction record," "arrest record," and "juvenile conviction record," which clarify the types of criminal history that may be considered.
+The bill also introduces the concept of "legitimate business reason," which outlines the criteria an employer must evaluate before making employment decisions based on an applicant's criminal record.
+Additionally, it prohibits employers from inquiring about criminal records until after a conditional offer of employment is made, and it restricts advertising practices that exclude individuals with criminal records.

 Statutes affected: